 P is the principal loan amount

-N is loan tenor in months
+N is loan tenure in months

 R id the monthly interest rate